1979 Fiat Spider Restoration

 Electric vs Mechanical Fuel Pump

-When I first bought the car, a previous owner had disconnected and blocked off the original mechanical fuel pump (without removing it) and rigged a universal electric fuel pump inside the trunk.
-I understand why this was done--replacing the mechanical pump requires much more labor.
+When we first bought the car, a previous owner had disconnected then blocked off the original mechanical fuel pump (without removing it) and then rigged a universal electric fuel pump inside the trunk.
+I understand why this was done--replacing the mechanical pump requires a lot of labor.

 The carburetor was not getting enough fuel, which I traced to the electric fuel pump.
 The path of least resistance was to replace this fuel pump with another electric fuel pump, which I did.
 But several months later, I was having fuel issues again.